moby/moby/docs/man/docker-commit.1.md

     # docker commit -m="Added Apache to Fedora base image" \
       -a="A D Ministrator" 98bd7fc99854 fedora/fedora_httpd:20

-## Modify configuration settings before committing the image
+## Apply specified Dockerfile instructions while committing the image
-An existing container was created without the necessary environment variable DEBUG set to "true".
-To create a new image based on the container with a correct DEBUG environment variable, run docker ps to find the container's ID and then run
+If an existing container was created without the DEBUG environment variable set to "true", you can create a new image based on that container by first getting the container's ID with docker ps and then running:

     # docker commit -c="ENV DEBUG true" 98bd7fc99854 debug-image